llnl/axom/src/examples/radiuss_tutorial/lesson_04/README.md

 ```

 ### Third phase
 At this point, we have a pair of corresponding arrays, allowing us to run a fairly straightforward kernel to check for actual intersections.
-As in the previous kernel, we use a ``axom::atomicAdd`` variable to obtain a unique location for each intersection pair:
+As in the previous kernel, we use the ``axom::atomicAdd`` reduction to obtain a unique location for each intersection pair:
 ```cpp
   // Iterate through valid candidates to find actual intersections IndexArray intersect_d[2] = {IndexArray(axom::ArrayOptions::Uninitialized {},